 If you are requesting or aggregating comments from other persons for submission to the NRC, then you should inform those persons not to include identifying or contact information that they do not want to be publicly disclosed in their comment submission.
 Your request should state that the NRC does not routinely edit comment submissions to remove such information before making the comment submissions available to the public or entering the comment submissions into ADAMS.

-The NRC staff developed draft JLD-ISG-2012-06 to provide guidance and clarification to assist nuclear power licensees and holders of construction permits in active or deferred status with the performance of an integrated assessment.
-This ISG is being issued in draft form for public comment to involve the public in development of the implementation guidance.
+The NRC staff developed draft JLD-ISG-2013-01 to provide guidance acceptable to the NRC staff for reevaluating flooding hazards due to dam failure for the purpose of responding to enclosure 2 of the March 12, 2012, Request for Information (ADAMS Accession No. ML12053A340).
+This ISG is being issued in draft form for public comment to involve the public in development of this guidance.